Isolation Room / Gallery Kit: An Evolving Project

 June 3 - July 7, 2011

 Isolation Room/Gallery Kit is pleased to announce a June exhibition with work by New York-based artist Pablo Helguera.
 The exhibition showcases the range of Helguera’s interests, extending beyond the urban experience to include the varied lifestyles found throughout New York State.
-Among the cultural phenomena his work subtly comments on is the quintessentially suburban feature of above ground pools NY, a nod to the domestic landscapes scattered across the state.

 The works chosen for Isolation Room are carefully selected, casual-looking pen drawings taken from 'Artoons'.
 These pieces, while they may initially evoke the simplicity of suburban life symbolized by above ground pools in New York State's residential areas, delve into the complexities of the art scene with incisive wit.
 (For all you literary snobs and New Yorkophiles out there, they display an uncanny resemblance to New Yorker magazine cartoons.)